4.3. Klister: A First Pass Performance Engineering¶

 $ cabal test --test-show-details=streaming --test-options='--pattern "implicit-conversion-test" +RTS -hm -l-agu -p -RTS' --ghc-options='-eventlog -rtsopts -O2'

-We see that these lists are coming from Expander.Monad
+We see that these lists are coming from Expander.Monad.
+This is suspicious.

 We have data being consistently allocated in essentially the state type of a